quasarstream/PHP-FFmpeg-video-streaming/README.md

 - Getting OpenSSL: https://www.openssl.org/source/
 - Getting OpenSSL(Windows): https://slproweb.com/products/Win32OpenSSL.html

-**NOTE:** Add the path of OpenSSL bin directory to system path to get the benefit of binary autodetect.
+**NOTE:** Add the path of OpenSSL bin directory to system path to get the benefit of binary detection.

 ### Installing Package
 This version of the package is only compatible with PHP 7.1.0 and later.